oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/common/configure-hcmcloud-for-oic/configure-hcmcloud-for-oic.md

-# Configure HCM Cloud for Oracle Integration 3
+# Create User and Add Roles in HCM Cloud

 ## Introduction
 To use the Oracle HCM Cloud Adapter in an integration, you must assign specific roles to an integration user.